SpecFlowOSS/SpecFlow/docs/source/Configuration/Configuration.md

     <tr>
         <td>stepDefinitionSkeletonStyle</td>
         <td>RegexAttribute|<br/>MethodNameUnderscores|<br/>MethodNamePascalCase|<br/>MethodNameRegex</td>
-        <td>Specifies the default [[step definition style|Step Definition Styles]].<br/>
+        <td>Specifies the default [step definition style|Step Definition Styles]().<br/>
             <b>Default:</b> RegexAttribute</td>
     </tr>
     <tr>
         <td>Listener</td>
         <td>class name</td>
         <td>Legacy option, unsupported from v2.0.
-Use [[<code>&lt;plugins&gt;</code>|Plugins]] instead.</td>
+Use [<code>&lt;plugins&gt;</code>|Plugins]() instead.</td>
     </tr>
 </table>

 #### `<stepAssemblies>`

-This section can be used to configure additional assemblies that contain [[external binding assemblies|Use Bindings from External Assemblies]].
+This section can be used to configure additional assemblies that contain [external binding assemblies|Use Bindings from External Assemblies]().
 The assembly of the SpecFlow project (the project containing the feature files) is automatically included.
 The binding assemblies must be placed in the output folder (e.g. bin/Debug) of the SpecFlow project, for example by adding a reference to the assembly from the project.

 The following example registers an additional binding assembly (MySharedBindings.dll).